Articles of Association: A Guide for Small Business & Startups in the UK

 Not only are Articles of Association a legal requirement for a limited company registered in England and Wales, but they can also include more bespoke information around how the company deals with shares, shareholders, and shareholder rights.

-As you can appreciate, Articles of Association can evolve into particularly complex documents, which is where an Articles of Association template can come in handy.
-Before drafting Articles of Association that will serve your business well in the long term , it helps to understand what they are, what they achieve, and what an Articles of Association template needs to include.
+As you can appreciate, Articles of Association can evolve into particularly complex documents, which is where a template form of Articles of Association can come in handy.
+Before drafting Articles of Association that will serve your business well in the long term , it helps to understand what they are, what they achieve, and what an Articles of Association needs to include.

 So, you’re setting up a business.
 What should your Articles of Association include?